bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 23°
-- Breezy and Mostly Clear
+- Breezy
-- 80% humidity
+- 77% humidity
 - 16 mph wind
-- 37% cloud cover
+- 5% cloud cover
 - 32 AQI 🟩
 About 0.8 inches of snow on the ground
 - 0.19 inches of rain and 3 inches of snow in the past 24 hours